 A global surveillance network to stop the next pandemic before it starts

-In 2018 and 2019, 42% of all deaths from outbreaks reported by the WHO were in West and Central Africa.
+All countries—across all income levels—are dangerously unprepared to meet future infectious disease threats.
 Sentinel, an early-warning outbreak system, will save thousands of lives each year—and help us to avert future pandemics.

 Relevant Stats